EricCJoyce/Neuron-C/examples/mnist/README.md

 # Hand-Written Digit Classification

 This demonstrates the real motivation behind Neuron-C: we want to be able to train a deep network in Keras but use what we learn in stand-alone programs without having to launch Python and load TensorFlow.
+At stake is the difference between a 39-millisecond runtime and a 13-second runtime.

 ## 1. Train a Convolutional Network in Keras